BONSAMURAIS/enhancements/beps/0001-bep-template.md

 Detailed description of the proposed idea of solution.
 Normative statements should follow [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).
 Must include include the following subsections (some of which are optional); additional sections may be added:

-The proposal does not need to be exhaustive, of the proposed standards or software are otherwise available and well documented, especially as part of the BONSAMURAIS repository.
+The proposal does not need to be exhaustive, if the proposed standards or software are otherwise available and well documented, especially as part of the BONSAMURAIS repository.

 ### Rationale